opensearch-project/documentation-website/_observing-your-data/ad/result-mapping.md

 # Anomaly result mapping

-If you enabled custom result index, the Anomaly Detection plugin stores the results in your own index.
+If **Custom result index** is enabled, the Anomaly Detection plugin stores the results in your own index.

 If the anomaly detector does not detect an anomaly, the result has the following format: